A luxury UAE resort that ALL the family can enjoy

 Whether coming on an overseas escape to the UAE for some sunshine or making a short Staycation stop from the UAE, its a perfect year-round location for families.

 Have we convinced you yet to visit Doubletree Marjan Island?

 CHECK BEST PRICES WITH HOTELS COMBINED | BOOKING.COM | HOTELS.COM | READ REVIES ON TRIPADVISOR

 New visitor to the UAE?
 Read our 15 Important Facts to know before visiting the UAE with Kids.

 Disclaimer: We were provided with complimentary accommodation and meals for the purpose of conducting an unbiased review of the new family-friendly facilities at Doubletree Marjan Island.
 All opinions, as always are our own.
-Booking hotels through our affiliate links come at no extra cost to you but may earn our website a small commission which is how we keep our family travels news and reviews coming
+Booking hotels through our affiliate links come at no extra cost to you but may earn our website a small commission.
+You can read our full disclosure policy here.

 © Our Globetrotters